 Laser power is not the same as machine power, and many vendors will publish false advertising to confuse customers with machine power.
 It is important to check the laser power of the laser cutter before purchasing.

 The laser power determines the machine's ability to cut/engrave objects.
-Generally, the higher the power, the faster the cutting speed and the longer the cutting depth.
+Generally, higher power, the faster cutting speed and longer cutting depth.

 The laser power of the diode laser is low, usually 2-20 watts.
 The metal does not completely absorb the wavelength of the diode laser, so the same power as the fiber laser has a much greater cutting capacity than the diode laser.
 And for less than 10 watts, the diode laser is only suitable for engraving metal materials; it is very difficult to cut metal.